Rafeel1/Boulder-Dash-Game/README.md

 - Firsty download the .asm file and then open up the dosbox terminal.

-*-Then copy the commands and replace the paranthesis {} with your file path
+- Then copy the commands and replace the paranthesis {} with your file path

 **mount c: {path to your file}**